 Wildlife: Sea turtles, hammerhead sharks, blue footed boobies, white-tips, iguana, sally lightfoot crabs, giant tortoises, cormorants, seahorses, flamingos, Galapagos penguins, herons, pelicans, cormorants, hawks, starfish, sea urchins, penguins, pufferfish, rays etc. Occasional sightings of killer whales, blue whales and dolphins in open water.

-Rooms: 8 different ensuite cabins with private balconies.
+Rooms: Camila has 8 different en-suite cabins with private balconies.
 There are no baths onboard, only showers.
 The social areas are spacious and open, with plenty of room on the decks to relax and read or just take in the ever-changing views.
 There’s also a jacuzzi on the outer deck.